 In one of the nation’s largest school districts, Clark County, Nevada, which includes Las Vegas, far too many students—especially particularly poor and minority students—lack access to a high-quality school.
 But recent improvements to the state’s charter policy create an opening for Clark County to use charter schools to transform educational options for all students, especially those who need them most.
 This report for Opportunity 180 shows why Clark County needs high-quality school options: A largely middling spectrum of school options tends to better serve students in wealthier neighborhoods, while poor and minority students in “quality school deserts” have fewer and poorer options.
 This report outlines what students and residents have to gain by improving school quality and lays out the steps policymakers and practitioners can take to overcome resource challenges that impede the growth of high-quality charters.
 As the report concludes, Clark County will need to create the will that drives ongoing commitment to change policies, then provide the resources needed to grow high-quality charter schools and transform education for all students.

 Opportunity Culture roles have attracted great teachers across the country, producing strong recruiting results for schools of all kinds.
 But having great roles is not enough.
 Early, active recruitment and strong communications are essential to reach great candidates—both within a district and from elsewhere—and encourage them to apply for Opportunity Culture roles.
 Some Opportunity Culture schools begin active recruitment the prior fall, rather than waiting until spring or summer.
-This 4-page toolkit walks districts through the key recruiting steps.
+This four-step Recruitment Action Planner for Districts walks districts through the key recruiting steps.
 Each step includes actions and linked tools.
-Page 4 summarizes all the actions into one linked checklist.